Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * This feature fulfills the user stories: *'As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to be able to view the social media activity of the organisation'* and *'As a new user, I want to be able to view the privacy policy of the organisation'* and *'As a new user, I want to be able to subscribe to the organisation's newsletter'*

 # Details of Summit Bike Co.
 Web Pages
-**NB**: *Unfortunately the smartevents WMP website will not display in the 'amiresponsivedesign.is' website.
+**NB**: *Unfortunately the Summit Bike Co. website will not display in the 'amiresponsivedesign.is' website.
 Therefore, screenshots of individual pages have been provided instead.
 Note: all website pages have been tested (and passed) for responsive design as per the test cases.*<br>

 ## 1. The HOME app: index.html (Home page or Landing page)